microsoft/RoomAliveToolkit/README.md

 The current release of the projector + camera calibration tool does not address the case where the projection surface is planar (flat).
 Place the projector so there are some sizable objects in the scene, such as a couch, a few boxes, whatever you have handy.
 Place the Kinect v2 sensor so that it views most of the projected image.
 Precise alignment is not critical, but both the Kinect color camera and Kinect depth camera must observe some significant portion of the projected image in order for calibration to succeed.
 It may be helpful to run the Kinect SDK’s Color Basics sample to line things up.

 Configure your projector so that it is in ‘desktop front’ projection mode, and make sure Windows is set to ‘Extend’ its desktop to the projector.
 Best results will be obtained when the projector is driven at its native resolution.
 Verify that the projector is not performing any keystone correction.
 Take a moment to focus the projector.
 If the projector has a zoom adjustment ring, note that this should not be moved after calibration is performed.
-In practice it is a good idea to set it to one extreme or another, that way you will know if it has been changed.
+It is a good idea to set it to one extreme or another, that way you will know if it has been changed.

 Though not mandatory, it is also a good idea to remove the task bar from the projected display.
 To do that, right click the task bar, select Properties, and there find the option to show the taskbar on only the main display.